grahamgower/genomatnn/README.md

    nosetests -v tests
    ```

-We recognise that this installation process is not trivial.
-Please open a
-github issue if you have any trouble, or the tests fail.
-Be sure to include
+Please open a github issue if you have any trouble, or the tests fail.
-as much detail as possible.
+Be sure to include as much detail as possible.

 # Usage